 Could Argos have dominated fashion in the UK?

-Sainsbury’s has really stepped into the limelight over the last few months.
-Hot on the heels of the Tesco-Booker deal, its merger with Asda will create a partnership with a slice of the market greater than Tesco – Sainsbury’s and Asda share 31.4% as of April 2018, compared to the 27.6% claimed by their big blue rival.
+Sainsbury’s really stepped into the limelight during early 2018.
+Hot on the heels of the Tesco-Booker deal, its merger with Asda looked to create a partnership with a slice of the market greater than Tesco – Sainsbury’s and Asda shared 31.4% as of April 2018, compared to the 27.6% claimed by their big blue rival.

 No laughing matter

 Back on April Fool’s Day in 2016, the day’s main business story was far from a joke.

 Sainsbury’s was given the all-clear to buy Argos in a deal worth £1.4 billion, signalling the end of Home Retail Group and the beginning of a “multi-product, multi-channel” era for this all-new partnership.
 Competitors sat up, listened and most likely grimaced: after all, this was the UK’s second-largest supermarket joining forces with a company known for its market-leading delivery service.

 When the landmark purchase was finally completed five months later on September 2nd, chief executive of Sainsbury’s Argos, John Rogers, reiterated the business’ digital-first push by saying that “[t]he way people shop is changing – customers expect choice, convenience, flexibility, fast delivery and to shop whenever and wherever they want”.

 Of course, by looking at Argos’ model, it was a match made in heaven for shoppers: